Dogs For Sale Sydney

 When you finally decide to introduce your puppy to a new diet or brand of food, it is advised to do it gradually.
 This way, you avoid giving your furry pal abdominal pain.
 Your breeder may suggest a high-quality and well-balanced meal packed with protein.

-A puppy’s first round of vaccinations should be administered when they are six to nine weeks of age.
+A dog’s first round of vaccinations should be administered when they are six to nine weeks of age.
 Their second round of shots should be received when they are 10 to 12 weeks old.
 Ideally, your breeder should be the one to take care of the first series of shots.

-Most ethical breeders should be able to provide you with a medical history, vet report, and health examination of the puppy of your choice.
+Most ethical breeders should be able to provide you with a medical history, vet report, and health examination of the dog of your choice.
 If they can’t, they should be willing to refund you if any serious health issues arise within the first few weeks or months of bringing your dog home.

 Additionally, a trustworthy breeder should be able to offer you a contract of sale.
 They should also be willing to give you their contact information so that you can get in touch with them if any concerns arise.